loiwu/loiwu.github.io/_posts/2015-12-16-What-I-am-working-on.markdown

 #About the Project

 I am working on a project called PPSDK.
 PPSDK is a SDK for iOS Game developers.
-The purpose of PPSDK is to export the payment system and platform opration capabilities to the content providers.
+The purpose of PPSDK is to export capabilities of the payment system and platform operation to the content providers.

 #About [Software Development Kit](https://en.wikipedia.org/wiki/Software_development_kit)